adopted-ember-addons/ember-file-upload/README.md

 | `multipart-params`  | multipart params to send along with the upload
 | `max-file-size`     | the maximum size of file uploads
 | `no-duplicates`     | disallow duplicate files (determined by matching the file's name and size)
+| `max-retries`       | the maximum number of times to retry uploading the file
 | `chunk-size`        | the chunk size to split the file into when sending to the server